0xhaz/titanance/docs/IERC20Metadata.md

-*Interface of the ERC20 standard as defined in the EIP.*
+*Interface for the optional metadata functions from the ERC20 standard. _Available since v4.1._*

 ## Methods